-- c.
-All stillborn infants where there is suspected or actual injury to the mother. - d.
-All deaths occurring within twenty-four (24) hours of admission to a hospital unless the patient has been under the continuous care of a physician for natural disease that is responsible for the death. - e.
-Deaths occurring during law enforcement activity, while in any jail, confinement, or custody. - f.
-Deaths under unknown circumstances whenever there are no witnesses or where little or no information can be elicited concerning the deceased person. - g.
-Sudden death on the street, at home, in a public place, outdoor space, or at place of employment. - h.
-Alcoholism. - i.
-Drug abuse, habitual use of drugs or drug addiction. - j.
-Any psychiatric disorder with suicidal features, or a history of suicidal ideation or past attempts. - k.
-Any person with developmental disability, regardless of circumstances.
+- i.
+DOA- Any person pronounced dead on arrival at any hospital, emergency room of a hospital or doctor's office shall be reported. - Infants and young children any infant or young child found dead shall be reported, including Sudden Infant Death Syndrome. - iii.
+All stillborn infants where there is suspected or actual injury to the mother. - iv.
+All deaths occurring within twenty-four (24) hours of admission to a hospital unless the patient has been under the continuous care of a physician for natural disease that is responsible for the death. - v.
+Deaths occurring during law enforcement activity, while in any jail, confinement or custody. - vi.
+Deaths under unknown circumstances whenever there are no witnesses or where little or no information can be elicited concerning the deceased person. - vii.
+Sudden death on the street, at home, in a public place or at place of employment. - viii.
+Alcoholism. - ix.
+Drug abuse, habitual use of drugs or drug addiction. - x.
+Any psychiatric disorder with suicidal features, or a history of suicidal ideation or past attempts. - xi.
+Any MRDD person, regardless of circumstances.

-VI.
+g.
 SPECIAL CIRCUMSTANCES

-- a.
-Any maternal or infant death where there is suspicious or illegal interference by unethical or unqualified persons or self-induction. - b.
+- i.
+Any maternal or infant death where there is suspicious or illegal interference by unethical or unqualified persons or self-induction. - ii.
 "Delayed death", an unusual type of case, where the immediate cause of death may actually be from natural disease.
 However, injury may have occurred days, weeks, months, or even years before death and is responsible for initiating the sequence of medical conditions or events leading to death.
 This would be considered a Coroner's case and is therefore reportable.
-The most common examples of this type of case are past traffic accidents with debilitating injury and long-term care in a nursing home and hip fractures of the elderly where there is a downward course of condition after the injury.
+The most common examples of this type of case are 1) past traffic accidents with debilitating injury and long-term care in a nursing home and 2) hip fractures of the elderly where there is a downward course of condition after the injury.

-VII.
+h.
 THERAPEUTIC DEATHS